Pea-pickers: Dust Bowl migrants

 During the Great Depression, the American government, without due process, deported between 1 and 2 million American citizens and legal residents of Mexican descent.
 This mass deportation, known as the Mexican Repatriation, took place from 1929 to 1939 and was empowered by panic of an alarmingly high unemployment rate sweeping over the United States at this time.
 The Dust Bowl was the name given to the Great Plains region devastated by drought in 1930s depression-ridden America.
 This triggered the migration of men, women, and children seeking work, food, and shelter making their way to California, hoping to find opportunity and a better life.
 Most of the migrants moving west were not farmers, having lived either in a town or city doing some kind of blue-collar work.
 They headed west unaware of the poor living conditions and only seasonal work that largely depended on the weather.
-The Midwesterners impacted by both the Depression and Dust Bowl packed up their families and relocated in hopes of finding a chance at the American dream, having realized that the drought and dust storms would not end anytime soon.
+The Midwesterners affected by both the Depression and Dust Bowl packed up their families and relocated in hopes of finding a chance at the American dream, having realized that the drought and dust storms would not end anytime soon.
 Some sold what they could not bring along and began to drive west on Route 66.
 The term pea-picker was used to describe these particular group migrant workers in a negative context.
 The workers who picked these peas before the Dust Bowl migration and Mexican Repatriation had taken place were mostly Mexicans, Filipinos, and single white males before the Depression.
 This new work force of unskilled migrant families from the Dust Bowl now took their place and helped coin the term pea-pickers.
+The Dust Bowl was a severe environmental disaster that struck the Great Plains region of the United States during the 1930s, exacerbating the economic hardships of the Great Depression.
+Prolonged drought and poor agricultural practices led to massive dust storms that rendered vast areas of farmland unusable.
+This environmental catastrophe forced tens of thousands of families, particularly from Oklahoma, Texas, Kansas, and Arkansas, to migrate in search of better living conditions and employment opportunities.

+These displaced individuals, often referred to as "Okies," a term derived from the large number of migrants from Oklahoma, became part of a larger group of itinerant agricultural workers.
+Many of them ended up on the West Coast, particularly in California, where they hoped to find work in the state's rich agricultural sector.

+Living conditions and challenges

+The influx of Dust Bowl migrants to California created significant challenges.
+The sudden increase in population strained the local economy and infrastructure.
+Migrants often found themselves living in squalid conditions in makeshift camps and shantytowns without adequate sanitation, clean water, or medical care.
+These camps, sometimes derogatorily called "Hoovervilles," after President Herbert Hoover, were characterized by overcrowding and lack of basic amenities.